The Plimsoll is the University of Tasmania’s gallery, located at the Tasmanian School of Art on Hobart’s waterfront. The

 The

 Museum of Old and New Art is, in the words of Maria Kunda, "hip in a way that is a little bit goth, a little bit country and a little bit rock n' roll."
-(Artlink, vol31 no1, 2011) It opened in January this year, and if you're visiting Hobart, there's no way you can give this museum a miss.
+(Artlink, vol31 no1, 2011) It opened in January 2011, and if you're visiting Hobart, there's no way you can give this museum a miss.
 Catch the ferry to the museum from the Hobart waterfront, drink a martini on arrival in the void bar, and get lost in the art.
 The exhibitions change regularly, so check the website for current information, ferry times and entry costs.
 The associated MONA FOMA sound and music festival takes place in January every year.
+[2013 update: this year MONA introduced a winter counterpart to the festival: Dark MOFO]

 Post a Comment